TAFE Queensland Gold Coast requires the following entry requirements to be met:

 This program is scheduled over 12 months with approximately 3 hours per week teacher-directed online facilitation.
 To complete the course in this time it would be expected that participants would study for approximately 10-25 hours per week (including teacher-directed and self-directed learning via the online learning management system).

-Students who do not hold a current HLTAID004 Provide First Aid Certificate will need to attend the First Aid class on Friday 11 August 2017 from 9.00am-3.00pm at Southport, Level 4, Room 413.
+Students who do not hold a current HLTAID004 Provide First Aid Certificate will need to attend the First Aid class on (date to be advised).

 Students who do hold a current HLTAID004 Provide First Aid Certificate will not need to enrol into this class.